 Beyond that, when translation tables are used with a cam-like lookup mechanism they allow us to separate the profile path from the velocity with which that path is traversed.
 In a moment we will show how this provides a very powerful and flexible approach to control the velocity of complex, kinematically accurate moves.

-Some practical notes - Although the cost of digital memory has dropped rapidly, translation tables for every possible input point are impractical.
+Some practical notes: Although the cost of digital memory is quite low, translation tables for every possible input point are impractical.
 Typical systems utilize spline segments, either 2nd order or 3rd order, to interpolate between lookup values.
 This lowers the total number of points that need to be pre-calculated and downloaded.

-In the particular example of the SCARA arm where we want to convert XY commands to Phi, Theta commands, what we actually want is a two-dimensional translation table.
-But, a two-dimensional cam-style table would take up large amounts of memory.
+In the example of the SCARA arm where we want to convert XY commands to Phi, Theta commands, what we want is a two-dimensional translation table.
+But a two-dimensional cam-style table would take up large amounts of memory.

 By now your head is probably spinning, so let's come back down to earth by giving a real example.
 Let's go back to the SCARA arm move earlier in the deep dive and show how we would use cam-like lookup tables to draw the straight line from that example.

 We want to make a move from (8, 4) to (-4, 8) so we break the move into a number of cam segments (the more segments, the more accurate the tracking, although generally for simple objects 50 segments is plenty).
 One cam table will hold all the Phi (shoulder) actuator values, and another will hold all the Theta (elbow) actuator values.

 Figure 5b: Theta (elbow joint) CAM table